Schedule of Programs

 Broadcast from the Carlsbad Museum & Art Center

 In conjunction with the exhibition opening and celebration of Cinco de Mayo, Martha Cotera will share the historic connection to the Frontera followed by artistic representations that showcase borderland foodways, the culinary arts and traditions linked to region’s landscape.
 The program includes an enticing presentation by author and chef Adam Medrano on the Native American roots of the Southewestern cuisine; a demonstration by Master Gardener Chris Grijalva-Garcia for recipes using the prickly pear cactus; and studio visits with artists Victoria Suescum, Oscar Moya, Irene Oliver-Lewis, and Alejandro Macias.

-The Chihuahuan Desert straddles the border to cover more than 200,000 square miles of terrain across 8 states and is considered to be the most biologically diverse desert in the world as measured by the variety of species and endemic plants.
+The Chihuahuan Desert straddles the border to cover more than 200,000 square miles of terrain across 8 states and is the most biologically diverse desert in the world as measured by the variety of species and endemic plants.
 Its relevance and impact to the culture and traditions of its human inhabitants is intertwined with their survival in this distinct landscape.
-Our program guests include sustainability activist, Kevin Bixby of the Southwest Environmental Center; landscape architect, David Christiani; historian, Anthony Mora, Ph.D. and artists Antonio Castro and Romy Hawkins.
+Our program guests include wildlife activist, Kevin Bixby of the Southwest Environmental Center; Mike Gaglio, Biologist and founder of High Desert Native Plants; and artists Oscar Moya, Romy Hawkins, and Richard Armendariz.

 5:30 p.m.
 MST, July 22,